Contempt of Court for Refusing to Comply with a Divorce Order

 Contact a Kane County Post-Divorce Enforcement Lawyer

 The directions contained in a court order are mandatory.
 Failure to comply with these directions can result in serious consequences.
 If your former spouse is refusing to follow the orders contained in your divorce settlement or you want to request a post-divorce modification, we can help.
-Contact Shaw Family Law, P.C. at 630-584-5550 today and schedule a free consultation with a knowledgeable St. Charles family law attorney.
+Contact Shaw Sanders, P.C. at 630-584-5550 today and schedule a free consultation with a knowledgeable St. Charles family law attorney.